 - Contribute as long as you have earned income.
-Unlike other retirement accounts, which limit how long you can contribute (up to age 70½), you can continue making contributions to a Roth IRA as long as you’re earning money.
+You can continue making contributions to a Roth IRA as long as you’re earning money.
 So you can enjoy the flexibility of keeping your account growing if you want to keep working.

 - Pass tax-free money to heirs.
 A Roth IRA is a good choice if you want to pass money on to children, grandchildren or other heirs because you can share more of your wealth with them (since they can withdraw it tax-free).
 That’s not the case with a traditional IRA—heirs will owe taxes on withdrawals.

 How to Start a Roth IRA